michael-hardeman/-EASy68K-sim/README.md

 Disclaimer
 ----------

 This code is very newly written and has not been thoroughly tested.
-Don't rely on it and contriubte fixes back if you find bugs. :)
+Don't rely on it.
+Please contribute fixes back if you find bugs. :)

 Building
 --------